Governing Company Member, Real Live Theatre

 Teaching a “Choreographing Intimacy” workshop with the UMASS Theater Department, Amherst MA, April 26

-Leading the Women Making Big Noises: Or, King Lear residency at the Dragon’s Egg, Ledyard CT, June 6-10
+Leading the When the Mind’s Free residency at the Dragon’s Egg, Ledyard CT, June 6-10

 Attending the Michael Chekhov Association (MICHA) Director’s Track, Connecticut College, New London CT, June 16-22